mollydonohue-GA/projectThree/README.md

 ## Our purpose: To bring order, efficiency, and community to lunch.

-The team at CraigsLunch knows the lunch "hour" can be stressfull.
+The team at CraigsLunch knows the lunch "hour" can be very stressfull.

 * Where can I pre-order?
 * Where are other people going?